 As part of the SAT Suite of Assessments, the PSAT/NMSQT and PSAT 10 make it easier for students to navigate a path through high school, college, and career.

-Before test day, contract districts can use Bulk Registration to submit information electronically and securely.
-Users will be able to print pre-identification labels for student answer sheets, saving time on test day.
-Learn more about bulk registration.
+Before test day, contract districts can use bulk registration to submit information electronically and securely.
+Users will receive printed pre-identification labels for student answer sheets, saving time on test day.

 District- and State-Level Data

 Use the integrated online reporting portal to analyze district- and state-level test results and use your findings to increase access, identify skill gaps, and improve instruction.